fbreitwieser/pavian/README.md

 **Installation and deployment**

 Pavian is a R package, and thus requires R to run.
-Look [here](http://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/installr.html) for how to install R. Once you started R, the following commands will install the package:
+Look [here](http://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/installr.html) for how to install R. On Windows, you probably need to install [Rtools](cran.r-project.org/bin/windows/Rtools/), too.
+Once you started R, the following commands will install the package:
 ```r
 if (!require(devtools)) { install.packages("devtools") }
 devtools::install_github("fbreitwieser/pavian")